 To showcase their leadership, we decided to not highlight their products, but instead highlighted all the places in the world where their products are being used to make a difference in the world.

-With these themes I created branded images and messages to take to the stage by decorating the walls of offices, conference rooms, reception area, and manufacturing spaces to start building the intended impressions.
+With these themes, I created branded images and messages to take to the stage by decorating the walls of offices, conference rooms, reception areas, and manufacturing spaces to start building the intended impressions.

 The themes we created were building the right kinds of impressions.
 They even changed their website and all their branding and marketing to better align with their newly branded interiors.
 Those interiors were the stage for building impressions.

-Today when you visit Daman Products you understand their impact in the world with the impressions they are building.
+Today, when you visit Daman Products you understand their impact on the world with the impressions they are building.

 Sometimes, the building itself is the stage and can be the building impression.
 I vividly remember the day we got a call from a customer for the first time who wanted a building impression, not just a sign.
 Those were his words.
 He needed new signs but wanted a complete building impression makeover.

 Cannon’s Auto had serviced vehicles for years with a good reputation, but their image was stale and old.
 The business was built on solid principles, but their image on the outside needed help.
 So we provided him a new image, the right image, one that made the local market take notice and is helping the business grow.

 When the project was completed, the owner told me, “Ever since the changes were made to the outside of our building, we are busier than ever!
 And people stop in just to tell us how much they like our new look!”